dkfz-unite/unite-psi-env/README.md

 Secrets reuired to configure image build process are located in **config.json** file:
 - _github.user_ - Github user name, used to connect to github docker registry.
 - _github.token_ - Github user development (with all repository permissions), used to authorize github user.
-- _source.path_ - Path to the source code directory, used to build the docker image.
+- _source.path_ - Path to the source code directory, used to build docker images.

 Secrets required to configure the application are stored in **.env** file:
 - _LDAP_SERVER_ - **LDAP Server Url** used to connect to Active Directory LDAP server for AD-User authentication.